-Magento is one of the most powerful open source Ecommerce platforms in use today.
+Magento is one of the most powerful open source e-commerce platforms in use today.
 According to some reports it has the greatest market share of any Ecommerce system.
 Like any open source platform, Magento should be kept up to date for both security and performance reasons.
 However, the complex nature of Magento makes upgrading it to the latest version quite a chore.
-While this article won’t go into detail as to how to upgrade Magento (there are plenty of great resources out there to review), it will offer solutions for the most common bugs that occur after upgrading to the latest version (currently version 220.127.116.11).
+While this article won’t go into detail as to how to upgrade from Magento 1.x to Magento 2.x (there are lots of Magento 1 to Magento 2 upgrade resources out there to review), it will offer solutions for the most common bugs that occur after upgrading to the latest version (version 184.108.40.206 as of the publish date for this article).

-Please note, this blog post is very technical in nature and is for demonstration purposes only.
-We do not recommend having anyone but a skilled and experienced web development team (like us!) maintain and update your Magento site.
+Please note, this blog post is quite technical in nature and is for demonstration purposes only.
+We do not recommend having anyone but a skilled and experienced Magento development team (like us!) maintain and update your Magento site.

 Nothing but Error Messages